danabr75/rails_json_serializer/README.md

 end
 ```
 ## Callback Hooks
-You'll also have the object method to clear an object's cache.
+You'll also have the object method to clear an object's cache: `clear_serializer_cache`.
 Based on your implementation, you may want the following callback hooks:
 ```
 after_commit :clear_serializer_cache
 after_touch :clear_serializer_cache